 Finnish trade unions are also engaged in plenty of activities at EU level, as many decisions that influence the world of work and the everyday lives of workers are currently made in cooperation between EU member countries.

-The three Finnish trade union confederations, SAK, STTK and Akava, have a joint EU office in Brussels, FinUnions.
+The two Finnish trade union confederations, SAK and STTK, have a joint EU office in Brussels, FinUnions.
 It looks after the interests of Finnish employees and informs its Finnish stakeholders about EU decision-making processes.
 European trade unions also have their own central organization, the European Trade Union Confederation (ETUC).

 PAM plays a strong role in international activities.
 The union is committed to promoting democracy, justice, equality and social security both nationally and internationally.